GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Although several solutions could probably fit this problem successfully, one has to pay attention to the receptive field of the network.
 Indeed, designs purely based on small convolutional kernels would not be able to capture global information.
 In this specific task, the intersecting rays present in each #doa map have to be considered from a sufficiently large scale.
-What could appear locally as an intersection of rays, therefore indicating the presence of a source, could actually be noisy artifacts caused by an earlier crossing.
+What could appear locally as an intersection of rays, therefore indicating the presence of a source, could be noisy artifacts caused by an earlier crossing.
 This hypothesis may explain the failure of experimented networks with too small receptive fields.

 To account for this problem, we propose a custom U-net architecture adapted from the original paper by Ronneberger et al. @ronneberger_u-net_2015.
-This type of designs suits well our task of image-to-image mapping.
+This type of design suits well our task of image-to-image mapping.
-More specifically, it allows for a multi-scale processing, thus allowing larger patterns to be leveraged.
+More specifically, it allows for multi-scale processing, thus allowing larger patterns to be leveraged.
 We opt for a four stage layout (@fig:active_ssl:methods:nn_architecture) within which the #shape(8, 256, 256) input gets progressively downscaled to a #shape(512, 32, 32) latent representation.
 The second half of the network scales the data back to the $p times p$ resolution, outputting a single-channel map.
-Skip-connections permit to incorporate data from various stages of the downscaling step into the upsampling process.
+Skip-connections permit incorporating data from various stages of the downscaling step into the upsampling process.
 They explain the interesting multi-scale properties offered by the U-net architecture.

 Each encoder block is composed of two convolutional layers followed by a #acr("ReLU").
-The first 2D convolution doubles the number of channel while the second one preserves its input dimension.
+The first 2D convolution doubles the number of channels while the second one preserves its input dimension.
 Those layers are followed by a 2D max-pooling operation (corresponding to downward arrows in @fig:active_ssl:methods:nn_architecture).
 The latter downscales the images by a factor of two.
 Regarding the decoding stage, data gets upsampled by transpose convolutions, also known as deconvolutions @zeiler_deconvolutional_2010 (upward arrows).
-The resulting higher resolution images are concatenated with the corresponding descending tensor from the downsampling stage before being fed into two more consecutive convolutional layers.
+The resulting higher-resolution images are concatenated with the corresponding descending tensor from the downsampling stage before being fed into two more consecutive convolutional layers.
 The process is repeated until the original dimension of the image is recovered.

 #figure(